coder/code-server/docs/FAQ.md

 Use the `--disable-telemetry` flag to disable telemetry.

 > We use the data collected only to improve code-server.

+## What's the difference between code-server and Coder?

+code-server and Coder are both applications that can be installed on any machine.
+The main difference is who they serve.
+Out of the box, code-server is simply VS Code in the browser while Coder is a tool for provisioning remote development environments via Terraform.

+code-server was built for individuals while Coder was built for teams.
+In Coder, you create Workspaces which can have applications like code-server.
+If you're looking for a team solution, you should reach for [Coder](https://github.com/coder/coder).

 ## What's the difference between code-server and Theia?